-When considering creating or updating your estate plan in 2020, you will want to make sure that you consider all of your planning needs.
+When considering creating or updating your estate plan in 2023, you will want to make sure that you consider all of your planning needs.
 This will ensure that you have a proper plan that will protect you during all of life’s unexpected events.
 The information below will explain more about your needs.
 In this second installment about estate planning considerations, we address additional issues often overlooked in many estate plans.
 If you have any questions about the information below, or if … [Read more...] about New Year Resolution: Review Your Estate Plan (part 2 of 2)

-As the New Year looms, many folks include among their resolutions creating or updating their estate plans.
+With the New Year upon, consider as one of your resolutions creating or updating your estate plan.
 What is often not appreciated are the number of issues that should be considered and addressed in one's estate plan.
 It’s important to take time to handle these issues so that you’re protected throughout your lifetime as well as after you die.
 Many people don’t take the time to fully think about their individual estate planning needs.
-Take a look at the information below to better … [Read more...] about New Year Resolution: Review Your Estate Plan (part 1 of 2)
+Take a look at the information below to better understand … [Read more...] about New Year Resolution: Review Your Estate Plan (part 1 of 2)